History of the New York Mets: 2012 season: Santana and Dickey make history

 Coming into 2012 the Mets were 1 of 2 franchises (the other being the San Diego Padres) to have never thrown a no-hitter.
 However, on June 1 Johan Santana changed that after throwing a no-hitter against St. Louis in an 8–0 victory.
 This game was also notable for Carlos Beltrán's return to Citi Field as a member of the Cardinals.
 They ended the season with a 4th-place 74–88 finish.
 New York pitcher R. A. Dickey would win the National League Cy Young Award, the first ever Knuckleball pitcher to win the Award.
 Despite the award it would be Dickey's final season with the Mets as he was traded to the Toronto Blue Jays in the offseason.

-2013 season: All-Star Festivities and resigning Captain America
+2013 season: All-Star Festivities and re-signing Captain America

 Through the trade of R. A. Dickey, the Mets received many new prospects including Travis D'Arnaud and Noah Syndergaard.
 After losing the rights to the Buffalo Bisons, the Mets claimed the Las Vegas 51s as their Triple A affiliate for 2013–15.
 Citi Field was the host for the 2013 Major League Baseball All-Star Game which took place on July 16, 2013.
 Matt Harvey was the primary pitcher for the team and was the starter for the National League All-Stars.
 During the season, Harvey received the nickname "The Dark Knight of Gotham" from Sports Illustrated.
 The Mets finished the season 74–88, the same record as the previous season.
 However, for the first time in the history of the franchise, the Mets swept their cross-town rivals the Yankees in the Subway Series.